alexm3133/codeshade/README.md

-CodeShade for Neovim
+CodeShade for Neovim(an easy highlighter of text, written in Lua)

 CodeShade is a Neovim plugin written in Lua that enables persistent highlighting of code sections.
 Designed to assist in the development process, it allows for marking sections of code for review, emphasizing important parts, or maintaining focus on specific segments.
 Features

-    Persistent Highlighting: Retains highlights across sessions, enabling you to immediately continue from where you left off.
+   * Persistent Highlighting: Retains highlights across sessions, enabling you to immediately continue from where you left off.
-    Toggle Highlighting: Provides commands and keybindings to add or remove highlights.
+   * Toggle Highlighting: Provides commands and keybindings to add or remove highlights.
-    Buffer-Specific Highlighting: Ensures highlights are relevant to the specific files you're working on, avoiding cross-buffer highlight pollution.
+   * Buffer-Specific Highlighting: Ensures highlights are relevant to the specific files you're working on, avoiding cross-buffer highlight pollution.

 Getting Started
 Prerequisites

-    Neovim (0.5.0 or later)
+  * Neovim (0.5.0 or later)
-    Familiarity with configuring Neovim's init.vim or init.lua.
+  * Familiarity with configuring Neovim's init.vim or init.lua.

 Installation